lukemorton/pieces/README.md

 bundle exec rails g pieces:rails:install
 ```

 Edit your `config/pieces.yml` to demo some of your components.
+Please see the
+examples in this README as to how it should look.
+Detailed documentation coming
+soon.
+Thanks for your patience!

 Now boot up rails: